Ball-Obsessed Dog Breeds for Flyball

 Here's what I'd suggest:

 Find a local club first.
 Most do taster sessions where you can see if your dog actually likes it.
-If they're not ball mad yet, work on building that drive before anything else.
-Link Broken can help make balls more exciting.
-And don't compare your dog to others.
-Your Basset Hound isn't going to beat a Whippet, and that's fine.
+If they are not ball mad yet, work on building that drive before anything else.
+High-value training treats can help make balls more exciting.
+And do not compare your dog to others.
+Your Basset Hound is not going to beat a Whippet, and that is fine.
 The dogs that love flyball are the ones that do best at it.

 Your dog doesn't need to be perfect.
 They don't need to be a certain breed.
 They just need to be keen.